Nadine2016/knative/cli-reference.md

 ### `ibmcloud coligo secret create` (Image pull)
 {: #cli-secret-create-imgpull}

-Create a image pull secret.
+Create an image pull secret.
 Use image pull to access a container registry that stores the secrets.
 {: shortdec}

 ```